It may be sex that got you pregnant in the first place, but doing it once you are expecting can be different. That doesn’t mean it can’t still be fun…

 Pregnancy hormones can make your emotions volatile even during the most mundane of tasks.
 So in the throes of making love, you could lurch from dramatic highs to crashing lows.
 Your orgasms might feel different, as could your whole attitude towards sex, both during and afterwards.

-‘Some women find they have much more intense orgasms in the second and third trimester,’ Petra says.
-‘You might have more than one and they might be stronger than you are used to.
-They may leave you feeling weepy and emotional too.
-Pregnancy hormones and body changes are the cause, and it’s completely normal.
-Those same hormones may also make you very demanding for sex or put you off it altogether.’
+Orgasms may leave you feeling weepy and emotional!
+Pregnancy hormones and body changes are the cause of this, and it’s completely normal.
+Those same hormones may also make you very demanding for sex or put you off it altogether.